girisiddharth/Way2Java/README.md

 # Way2Java
 Practicing java and sharing the important questions
-#Java-Journey Java Practice Questions and Solutions
+#Java-Journey Java Practice Questions & Solutions

 This repository contains a collection of Java programming questions with detailed solutions.
 The goal is to help students, beginners to practice Java concepts and improve their problem-solving skills.